Ramipril Patient Tips

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

-- A headache, dizziness, and fatigue are the most common side effects.
+- A headache, dizziness, and fatigue.

 - A dry cough which usually resolves on discontinuation of therapy.
 This side effect is common to all ACE inhibitors.